Parseltongue Translator

 Type any word or phrase to get the Parseltongue version, or paste Parseltongue in to decode it.
 For another iconic fictional language, the Klingon Translator covers the warrior tongue Marc Okrand built for Star Trek.

-How to Use This Parseltongue Translator
+How to Use the Parseltongue Translator

 1. Type or paste English text into the left box